Off-Campus Housing and Student Life

 Serving the student body, the University, and the Community

 The Office of Residential Life manages the University’s off-campus housing program that serves the needs of students, faculty, staff, and alumni interested in finding housing off campus.
 The goal of our office is to help students make a successful transition and integration from campus to the local community.
 The office works to accomplish this by developing programing and outreach initiatives designed to advise students on issues related to rental policies, roommate and landlord concerns, rights and civic responsibilities as neighborhood residents, as well as how to develop positive relationships in the community and prevent problematic behavior.
 The office works closely with neighbors, landlords, city officials, and various University administrative offices to best serve the needs of our students and local communities.

-Notice: Due to renovations, 2000 Commonwealth Apartments will close in the fall of 2015 and reopen in the fall of 2016 as a Boston College residence hall.
+- Due to renovations, 2000 Commonwealth Apartments will close in the fall of 2015 and reopen in the fall of 2016 as a BC residence hall.

 Note Regarding Boston Maximum Occupancy Law

 Boston city law limits the number of undergraduate students that can live together in an apartment located within the city of Boston to a maximum of four.
 This law only applies to full-time undergraduate students.
 This law does not apply to apartments located in Brookline, Newton, or other surrounding communities.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.